A Free Online Education Series for Maryland Residents and Businesses

-We asked Maryland businesses what areas they most need help with right now and designed this series to cover all three: strategy, accounting and marketing.
-Each focus area contains three live webinars produced in conjunction with Maryland Smith's existing free MicroMasters courses on this same topic.
+We asked Maryland businesses what areas they most need help with right now and designed this series to cover all.
+In 2021 we will focus on personal and leadership effectiveness, retail management, and data-driven decision making.
+Each focus area consists of three live webinars offered in conjunction with Maryland Smith's existing free MicroMasters courses.
 Attend the webinars while you take the MicroMasters course if you like – or just attend the webinars!
 It's all free, and it's all for you!

-- The strategy, accounting, and marketing courses each include three one-hour, live webinars.
+- The courses each include three one-hour, live webinars.

-- Using tools like breakout rooms, chats and polls, the sessions accommodate and promote participant interaction -- for you to share experiences and exchange ideas with others facing similar challenges.
+- We will host panel sessions for you to share experiences and exchange ideas with others facing similar challenges.

-- Maryland Smith is excited to partner with the Maryland Small Business Development Center to provide business coaching to participating small business owners.
+- Maryland Smith is excited to partner with the Maryland Small Business Development Center, which offers business coaching to participating small business owners.

-- Every webinar is free and hosted live, on Zoom.
+- Every Maryland Business: Rebooted webinar is free and hosted live, on Zoom.

 You will need to register for each webinar individually.